sinnie/learn_web_dev/react.md

 ### Component Presentation
 You could only use ReactElement objects, but you will want to leverage Components, which is encapsulated code that handles presentation, state, and behavior.
-* `React.createClass( ) ` is a function that accepts a specification object and returns a component class.
+* `React.createClass()` is a function that accepts a specification object and returns a component class.
 * the specification object must implement a `render()` function that returns a single ReactElement.
-    * the `ReactDOM.render( )` function will call a component’s `render()` function when it is rendering the component hierarchy.
+    * the `ReactDOM.render()` function will call a component’s `render()` function when it is rendering the component hierarchy.
 * React.createElement( ) only requires the type argument when creating a ReactElement.
 If there is no props or a child to pass into an element, they can be omitted.
 Component State
-* react components can have a state by setting this.state in the constructor, which should be considered private to the component.
+* React.js components can have a state by setting this.state in the constructor, which should be considered private to the component.
-* component classes can also define a getInitialState( ) fn
+* component classes can also define a `getInitialState( )` function
     * invoked once and only once right before the component is mounted — inserted into the DOM.
-The fn’s return value is used as the initial value of this.state
+The function’s return value is used as the initial value of this.state
-* After the getInitialState( ) function is invoked, React will invoke the render( ) function which should be implemented as a pure function.
+* After the `getInitialState( )` function is invoked, React will invoke the `render()` function which should be implemented as a pure function.
 It should:
     * Return the same ReactElement given the same component state.
     * Not modify the component's state.
     * Not read from or write directly to the DOM.
-    * Not interact with the browser via functions like setTimeout().
+    * Not interact with the browser via functions like `setTimeout().`
-* render( )
+* `render()`
-    * should examine this.props and this.state and return a single React Element
+    * should examine `this.props` and `this.state` and return a single React Element
     * can return null or false if you don’t want anything rendered
     * should be pure
-* react provides other places where you can modify state or interact with the browser.
-Just not in the render( ) fn.
-Keeping the render( ) function pure makes component classes easier to think about.
+* React.js provides other places where you can modify state or interact with the browser.
+Just not in the `render( )` function.
+Keeping the `render( )` function pure makes component classes easier to think about.

-Component Hierarchy
+### Component Hierarchy
-* an arbitrary number of child elements can be passed as arguments into the React.createElement( ) fn.
+* an arbitrary number of child elements can be passed as arguments into the `React.createElement( )` function.
     * must include type and props
-    * Creating a hierarchy of ReactElement objects is how the render( ) fn can return more than one statement.
+    * Creating a hierarchy of ReactElement objects is how the `render( )` function can return more than one statement.
-    * Note: the order children are passed into the React.createElement( ) fn is the order they’ll be mounted
+    * Note: the order children are passed into the `React.createElement( )` function is the order they’ll be mounted.
-* the props object is made up of key-value pairs that set the HTML attributes of the element.
-Any HTML attribute can be a key in the props object so long as it’s converted to camelcase.
+* The props object is made up of key-value pairs that set the HTML attributes of the element.
+Any HTML attribute can be a key in the props object so long as it’s converted to camel case.
     * Since class and for are reserved keywords in javaScript so className and htmlFor must be used instead.
-    * list of supported HTML tags and attr
+    * list of supported HTML tags and attributes

-One-way Data Binding
+### One-way Data Binding
-* react uses one-way data bindings that prevents changes made to the presentation from automatically propagating to the state.
+* React.js uses one-way data bindings that prevents changes made to the presentation from automatically propagating to the state.
 We’ll have to manually propagate the presentation changes to the state by writing this code ourselves.
 * Component classes can also define custom event handlers
     * event handlers respond to events fired from a ReactElement
-    * assign an event handler(this.handleChange) to a camelcase event (onChange) in its props object.
+    * assign an event handler(this.handleChange) to a camel case event (onChange) in its props object.
 Then, any time a user changes the element, the event is triggered and the event handler is invoked.
         * Here is the list of Event Handlers
     * When an event handler is invoked, an object is passed in as the first argument.
 The event object contains all the relevant information about the event that was just fired.
 Because of one-way data binding, you have to use the event object to update the component’s state.
     * After merging, the component is also automatically re-rendered, updating the presentation.
 Because of this, you never modify the this.state object d irectly.
 To change a component’s state, always use the this.setState( ) function.